mollymccarthy03/indie-online-planner/Journal.md

 10/1/24 Continued to implement DAO and hibernate into my project, I need to run tests and then I will be able to submit week 4

 10/6 Attempted to fix my POM that is giving me a weird error with my Driver, finished up week 4 activity(implementing DAO for one table)

+## Week 7 - Fall 2024
+10/8 Updated Journal, Plan and readme for checkpoint 1

+10/9 Tried to fix DAO errors for week 5 activity

+10/11 Continued debugging

+## Week 10 - Fall 2024
+10/28 Been really busy with life so I'm attempting to catch up, working on deploying to AWS